-The History of the Bible.
-What does Henry VIII’s love life, the death of Alexander the Great and election of Pope in 382 AD have to do with how we got our Bible?
+What does Henry VIII’s love life, the death of Alexander the Great, and election of the Pope in 382 AD have to do with how we got our Bible?
 A lot!
-This 6 hour study delves into the canon of Scripture and how the backdrop of history like the Protestant Reformation and the Council of Nicea all played a part in developing the 66 books we know as the Bible.
+This six-hour study delves into the canon of Scripture and how the backdrop of history like the Protestant Reformation and the Council of Nicea all played a part in developing the 66 books we know as the Bible.

 Lessons I've Learned Hunting for Dead Governors

-In addition to the civic club format, Nick can expand this speech for historical societies to get more in depth and detail.
+In addition to the civic club format, Nick can expand this speech for historical societies to get more in-depth and detailed.

-After re-telling these stories time and again, Nick realized there were leadership lessons and some good anecdotal information that could be gleaned from them.
+After re-telling these stories time and again, Nick realized there were leadership lessons and some good anecdotes that could be gleaned from them.
 He has taken his favorite stories and put them into Five Leadership Lessons from Southern Politicians.

 This talk makes for a fun break-out session and lasts about 40 minutes.

-If you find yourself appearing before board or commissions of elected/appointed officials you know there is an art of how to be the most effective.
-Nick has over 30 years’ experience speaking to public boards and he shares those during this 45 minute presentation.
+If you find yourself appearing before board or commissions of elected/appointed officials you know there is an art to how you can be the most effective.
+Nick has over 30 years of experience speaking to public boards and he shares his insights during this 45-minute presentation.

 Leadership Lessons from Nehemiah